microsoft/CSS-Exchange/docs/Admin/CrossTenantMailboxMigrationValidation.md

 ### PRE-REQUISITES:

--Please make sure you have at least the Exchange Online V2 Powershell module (https://docs.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module)
+- Please make sure you have at least the Exchange Online V2 Powershell module (https://docs.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exo-v2-module)
--You would need the Azure AD Module (https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0#installing-the-azure-ad-module)
+- You would need the Azure AD Module (https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0#installing-the-azure-ad-module)
--Also, depending on the parameters you specify, you will be prompted for the SourceTenantId and TargetTenantId (i.e.: if you choose to run the script with the "CheckOrgs" parameter).
+- Also, depending on the parameters you specify, you will be prompted for the SourceTenantId and TargetTenantId (i.e.: if you choose to run the script with the "CheckOrgs" parameter).
 To obtain the tenant ID of a subscription, sign in to the Microsoft 365 admin center and go to https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties.
 Click the copy icon for the Tenant ID property to copy it to the clipboard.

 ## PARAMETERS